CBSE Class 10th Exam Date:01 Jan' 26 - 14 Feb' 26

 Sharing section-wise analysis, the teacher added that both of the unseen passage portions in Section A were trivial and needed a little thought.
 The inferential questions required considerable thought and could be easily misinterpreted.
 Analysis, deductive reasoning, and critical thinking were the foundations of the questions.

-In the second passage on Mars again had a typo in question no.5.
+In the second passage on Mars, there was again a typo in question no.5.
 Moreover, question no. 10 was taken from the first passage and not the second one.
 The grammar section and the writing skills were fairly easy and understood and attempted by most of the students.

-The Literature section appeared very simple but the inferential questions needed thought and understanding and could easily be misunderstood.
-Set 2 had a typo in question no.8 , part D, where Oxen Meadows were typed in as Green Meadows.
+The Literature section appeared very simple, but the inferential questions needed thought and understanding and could easily be misunderstood.
+Set 2 had a typo in question no.8, part D, where Oxen Meadows were typed in as Green Meadows.
 In set 3, question no.8, part D, is grammatically incorrect and does not make sense.
-It can be safely concluded that though the Literature section was fairly simple, it required in-depth study by the students.
+It can be safely concluded that though the Literature section was fairly simple, it required an in-depth study by the students.

 Harish Negi, a Kendriya Vidyalaya student, said he had never listed certain Hindi words used in the CBSE Hindi B Question paper.
-He asked the CBSE board that he could not understand several questions as that were given to postgraduate course students.
+He asked the CBSE board that he could not understand several questions, as they were given to postgraduate course students.

 The CBSE Class 10 computer application exam was held for 25 marks.
-The CBSE computer application paper had three sections: A, B, and C. Section A has 20 questions, out of which 16 questions need to be attempted.
-Section B has 20 questions, in which 16 questions need to be done, and section C has 10 questions, out of which students need to answer 8 questions.
+The CBSE computer application paper had three sections: A, B, and C. Section A had 20 questions, out of which 16 needed to be attempted.
+Section B has 20 questions, of which 16 need to be answered, and Section C has 10 questions, out of which students need to answer 8 questions.

 The overall difficulty level of the questions was average (reported Indian Express).

-Questions were based on CBSE Class 10 syllabus.
+Questions were based on the CBSE Class 10 syllabus.

 The paper format was the same as given in the CBSE sample paper.